nafsilabs/massa-dart/README.md

 ## Usage

-View examples in `/example` folder.
+View more examples in `/example` folder.

 The example below shows how to get list of stakers
 ```dart